Ugly Veins Explained

 At The Vein Clinic Perth we start with a clinical assessment ultrasound.
 This gives you an accurate diagnosis so you can make a well-informed decision about your treatment options.

-Traditionally, vein stripping surgery used to be the most widely applied treatment for varicose veins.
+Traditionally, vein stripping surgery used to be the most widely applied treatment.
 Radiologists like Dr Matar have pioneered non-surgical treatments over the last decades, and because these treatments are minimally invasive, they will not affect your everyday activities and your lifestyle.